 - Public place (i.e. coffee shop, library, etc.)

 There is no cost for you to meet with me.

 My income is earned when I enroll an individual into a Medicare plan in which I am contracted with that carrier.
 The insurance carrier, who sells that plan, pays me a commission.

-I am not a captive agent, which means I do not represent one insurance carrier or one plan.
-By being an independent agent, I feel I can focus on assisting client’s in finding a plan that best fits his or her needs.
+I am not a captive agent, which means I do not represent or contract with one insurance carrier or one plan.

 Do you work for Medicare?

 I have completed the licensure requirements mandated by the Centers for Medicare and Medicaid Services (CMS) to sell Medicare products.

 My Medicare question is not on this list?